 Subject to regulations issued pursuant to this Program Plan, any employee or authorized representative(s) of employees shall be given the right to request an inspection.
 No employee shall be discharged or discriminated against because such employee has filed any complaint or instituted or caused to be instituted any proceedings or inspection under, or relating to, this Program Plan.

-Any employee who believes he or she has been discriminated against or discharged in violation of these sections may, within thirty (30) days after such violation occurs, have an opportunity to appear in a hearing before the Safety Director and the City Administrator for assistance in obtaining relief or to file a complaint with the Commissioner of Labor and Workforce Development alleging such discrimination.
+Any employee who believes he or she has been discriminated against or discharged in violation of these sections may, within thirty (30) days after such violation occurs, have an opportunity to appear in a hearing before grievance committee for assistance in obtaining relief or to file a complaint with the Commissioner of Labor and Workforce Development alleging such discrimination.

-A copy of the Occupational Safety and Health Program Plan for the Employees of Decherd is available for inspection by any employee at Decherd City Hall Administrator's Office during regular office hours.
+A copy of the Occupational Safety and Health Program Plan for the Employees of the City of Dayton is available for inspection by any employee at City Hall during regular office hours.